ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-ordering.md

 1. Specify the **Advanced integration settings**.
    1. Specify whether you want to create a Windows VM.
    1. Specify whether you want to create an IAM access group.
-   1. Specify whether you want to deploy or use an existing {{site.data.keyword.cloud_notm}} Log Analysis instance for the {{site.data.keyword.vcf-vpc-short}} deployment logs.
+   1. Specify whether you want to deploy or use an existing {{site.data.keyword.la_short}} instance for the {{site.data.keyword.vcf-vpc-short}} deployment logs.

 1. On the **Summary** pane, review the instance settings and the estimated price.
 1. To place the order, ensure that the account to be charged is correct, review and accept the terms, and then click **Create**.